OfficeForProductSafetyAndStandards/keycloak/README.md

 ### Deployment from scratch

-Login to GOV.UK PaaS and set the relevant space as described in [the root README](../README.md#deployment-from-scratch).
+Login to GOV.UK PaaS and set the relevant space as described in [the cosmetics README](https://github.com/UKGovernmentBEIS/beis-opss).

 #### Database